Basra prison incident: Main incident

 On 19 September 2005, two undercover British Special Air Service (SAS) soldiers dressed in traditional Arab garments and headdresses opened fire on a group of Iraqi Police officers after having been stopped at a roadblock.
 Two Iraqi police officers were shot, at least one of whom died.
-The two soldiers were arrested and taken to the Al Jameat police station.
+The two soldiers were arrested and taken to the Al Jameat Police Station.

 The two SAS operators were part of Operation Hathor whose objective was keeping an Iraqi Police officer (who ran a crime unit with rumoured links to corruption and brutality in the city) under surveillance.
-Tension was already high between the Iraqi Police and British forces and when Iraqi policeman tried to pull the operators from their vehicle at the roadblock, they opened fire, killing two of the policemen.
+Tension was already high between the Iraqi Police and British forces and when an Iraqi policeman tried to pull the operators from their vehicle at the roadblock, they opened fire, killing two of the policemen.
 The SAS men drove off with Iraqi Police in pursuit, but feeling they could not outrun them they decided to stop and talk their way out of it.
 The Iraqi police beat and arrested them.

-In response, twenty members of A Squadron 22nd SAS Regiment and a platoon of paratroopers from the Special Forces Support Group flew from Baghdad to Basra.
-Other SAS operators tracked down their two colleagues to Al Jameat police station and then withdrew and called in Hathor's QRF (Quick Reaction Force) in Basra, whilst a predator drone and Lynx helicopter fed the UK JOC a live feed on the prison.
+In response, twenty members of A Squadron 22nd SAS Regiment and a platoon of paratroopers from the Special Forces Support Group (SFSG) flew from Baghdad to Basra.
+Other SAS operators tracked down their two colleagues to Al Jameat Police Station and then withdrew and called in Hathor's QRF (Quick Reaction Force) in Basra, whilst a MQ-1 Predator drone and Lynx helicopter fed the UK JOC a live feed on the prison.

-Members of The 1st Battalion The Staffordshire Regiment formed a cordon outside the police station whilst an SAS raid was organised.
+Members of Number 2 Company, 1st Battalion Coldstream Guards supported by Warrior AFVs from the Staffordshire Regiment formed a cordon outside the police station whilst an SAS raid was organised.